Rubato Appassionato

 Photo: Transport of women and children arriving to Auschwitz-Birkenau.
 In some hours they would be selected for the gas chambers.
 Auschwitz-Birkenau, 1944.
 The Auschwitz Album.
 Yad Vashem.

+"En los Kampos de la Muerte" in Kickstarter.
 This project has been possible thanks to all our wonderful backers.
 Thank you so much for your amazing generosity!